Mikhail-Vaganov/gsoc_2019_allpix_squared/src/README.md

 ## Description
 The developed application, requested in the second evaluation task of the Allpix Squared project, serves as an example of usage of multithreading in C++ 11/14.
-The framework incorporates several tools for handling concurrent access to the data, emulating simulation of particles passing through a detector setup, multithreaded processing of separate events/tasks, ordered reporting on simulated events, etc.  Four dummy Modules are implemented for emulation of an event.
+The framework incorporates several tools for handling concurrent access to the data, emulating simulation of particles passing through a detector setup, multithreaded processing of separate events/tasks, ordered reporting on simulated events, etc.  Four dummy `Modules` are implemented for emulation of an event.
 The software uses several Mersenne Twister pseudo random number generators (PRNG).

 ## Source code
-The source code of the developed framework is available in src folder of my GitHub repository devoted to the GSoC 2019 project: https://github.com/Mikhail-Vaganov/gsoc_2019_allpix_squared
+The source code of the developed framework is available in _src_ folder of my GitHub repository devoted to the GSoC 2019 project: https://github.com/Mikhail-Vaganov/gsoc_2019_allpix_squared

 ## Build
 For building the framework, only the standard libraries are required.
 The program has been tested on MacOS X El Capitan 10.11.6 and on Ubuntu 18.04.2.
-Linux: An example command for building on Linux system, providing the current working directory is src:
+Linux: An example command for building on Linux system, providing the current working directory is _src_:
 ```
 :~$ g++  ./*.cpp  -o framework -std=c++11 -pthread
 ```